LastZactionHero/nesting-site/index.md

           <!-- pricing table end -->
         </div>
       </div>
-      <p class='text-center large'>Not sure what you need? <a href='/'>XX Book a Free Consult XX</a> and we’ll review your business, your maternity leave goals, and the best plan of action to get you there.</p>
+      <p class='text-center large'>Not sure what you need? <a href='/contact'>Book a Free Consult</a> and we’ll review your business, your maternity leave goals, and the best plan of action to get you there.</p>
     </div>
     <!-- pricing tables end -->